-The timing of the preparation of the Engineer's Reports and the Proposed Budget result in some variances in reported numbers.
-When the Engineer's Reports and associated assessments are approved, a reconciliation will be performed and the Special District Summary budget schedule will be updated and submitted with the 2012 -2013 Final Budget in September.
+The timing of the preparation of the Engineer's Reports and the Fiscal Year 2014-2015 Adopted Proposed Budget result in some variances in reported numbers.
+When the Engineer's Reports and associated assessments are approved, a reconciliation will be performed and the Special District Summary budget schedule will be updated and submitted with the Fiscal Year 2014-2015 Final Budget Addendum in September.

-Public Hearing to Consider the Approval of the Fiscal Year 2012-2013 Assessments for County Services Area Nos.
-4 through 26, Landscape Assessment District Del Rio Heights and Landscape and Lighting Districts: Bret Harte, Bystrum, Howard/McCracken, Laurel, Paradise South, Riverdale, Riverview, and Shackelford
+Public Hearing to Consider the Approval of the Fiscal Year 2014-2015 Assessments for County Services Area Nos.
+4 through 26, Landscape Assessment District Del Rio Heights and Landscape and Lighting Districts: Bret Harte, Bystrum, Howard/McCracken, Laurel, Paradise South, Riverdale, and Riverview

-The following is a summary of the proposed Fiscal Year 2012-2013 annual assessments as set forth in Exhibit "A":
+The following is a summary of the proposed Fiscal Year 2014-2015 annual assessments as set forth in Exhibit "A" and contained in each individual Engineer's Report: